openpnp/openpnp/BlindsFeeder.md

 ![grafik](https://user-images.githubusercontent.com/9963310/73121167-59e41780-3f77-11ea-8c89-90a19fe6cd79.png)

 The essential one is "Detect thin walls", that allows the slicer to create walls that are only one extrusion thin.

-Reducing the solid layers speeds up the print (only for embossed plastic tapes).
+Reducing the Solid layers settings speeds up the print (only for embossed plastic tapes).

-Similarly, the extrusion widths have all ben unified for printing speed.
-The slicer will not disrupt the fast rectlinear filling pattern across multiple tape lanes of varying height.
+The extrusion widths have all been unified for printing speed.
+With these, the slicer will not disrupt the fast rectlinear filling pattern across multiple tape lanes of varying height.

 ![grafik](https://user-images.githubusercontent.com/9963310/73121202-1342ed00-3f78-11ea-982d-c4fb639171e4.png)